 APIs have been around since the year 2000.
 Two of the earliest and most well-known APIs include those launched by eBay and Salesforce at around this time.
 Ebay wanted to provide users with easier access to their site and facilitate mass uploading of listings.
 Salesforce sought to enable more users to connect their existing data to their Salesforce platform.
 Two years later, Amazon Web Services emerged.
 Since then, the number of available APIs has grown exponentially.

 The number of APIs is not the only thing that’s changed over the past few years.
-The emergence of open-source API and REST API have been game changers for the both the internet and software development, and the turn toward cloud-native technology promises even more dramatic changes to come.
+The emergence of open-source APIs and REST APIs have been game changers for the both the internet and software development, and the turn toward cloud-native technology promises even more dramatic changes to come.

 APIs and API integration are found everywhere: in every industry and in every sector.
 Today, publicly available API options — known as open-source APIs — provide developers greater flexibility as well as access to proprietary software and web services.
 Some of the key benefits of using open source APIs include